How invasive is the mini-posterior approach?

 What are some of the disadvantages of the mini-posterior?

 There is an increased incidence of posterior dislocation because the posterior hip joint capsule is opened and the upper short external rotators are released from their femoral attachment, until these tissues heal.
 Patients who had a THR using a “classic” standard posterior approach were taught “hip precautions”.
 These were positions that patients were instructed not to put their leg in.
 Many folks were never given a timeline when they could stop worrying about it.
 They were taught not to bring their knee higher than their hip (greater than 90º), not to cross the mid line with their leg (adduct) and not to internally rotate the leg (avoid having knee and foot twisted in).
 All of these positions stretch the posterior capsule and repaired structures and potentially could lead to dislocation.
+However, as of 2020 Dr. Leone is using the latest hip technique called the SPAIRE technique where patients no longer have hip precautions after surgery.
+For details please read his blog on this technique.

 Using a mini-posterior approach and modern techniques to close the capsule and short external rotators, combined with modern prosthesis with larger head sizes, the risk of dislocation is extremely small and many surgeons now don’t recommend any hip precautions.
 I ask my patients simply not to bring their knee to their chest, to work on the inside of the thigh and knee when putting on shoes and socks (so they can see the inside of their thigh, not the outside) and to keep the operated leg back (in extension) when picking something up from the floor (like the professional golfers do when they pick up their ball on TV).